rtm516/GeyserMC-wiki/Setup.md

 5. Run `java -jar Geyser.jar`
 6. you can find Geyser server running in mcpe!.

+# Note:
+Note that due to IOS environment, if your device has low species, you might encounter a crash “ios software kills NewTerm” while your playing, there is no fix for that becuase of how ios works.

 ## Setup Videos
 Setup tutorials in a variety of languages.